Free Application for Federal Student Aid website: www.fafsa.gov

 The Federal Direct Loan Program provides federally insured, low-interest, long-term loans to you or your parents to help you cover the costs of attending college.
 The federal government is your lender, not a bank or other lending institution, and makes the loan directly to you or your parents through the school.
 The school determines your eligibility, calculates the loan amount, and disburses the money.
 Once the loan is made, it is managed and collected by the U.S. Department of Education and or one of its federally approved student loan servicers.
 Your direct loan is money that is borrowed and must be repaid with interest after you leave school.

-NOTE: You Must be registered for at least 6 credits for Session I and/or Session II
+NOTE: You Must be registered for at least 6 credits for Session I and/or Session II, before the respective semesters' Financial aid Certification date.
+The certification date can be found on the academic calendar.
+Academic Calendar 2016-2017

-Follow these 5 steps to request a Federal Direct Loan for the fall 2015 and or spring 2016.
+Follow these 5 steps to request a Federal Direct Loan.

-If you have already submitted a loan request for the current school year but need to ask for additional loan funds, complete and submit a paper Federal Direct Loan Change Form.
+If you have already submitted a loan request for the current school year but need to ask for additional loan funds, complete and submit a paper 2016-2017 FEDERAL DIRECT STUDENT LOAN REQUEST.
 Submit your completed forms to Student Financial Services in C-107.

-If you have already submitted a loan request for the current school year but now wish to cancel your loan, complete and submit a paper Federal Direct Loan Change Form.
+If you have already submitted a loan request for the current school year but now wish to cancel your loan, complete and submit a paper 2016-2017 Federal and State Financial Aid Declination.
 Submit your completed forms to Student Financial Services in C-107.

 Loan Interest Rates by Disbursement Dates